Sean McPherson

-Sean Patrick McPherson (November 23, 1970 – April 26, 2018) was an American politician.
+Sean Patrick McPherson (November 23, 1970 – April 26, 2018) was an American politician, pastor, and educator who served as a member of the South Dakota House of Representatives from 2017 until his death in April 2018.

+Early life

 McPherson was born in Goose Creek, South Carolina.
-His father served in the United States Navy.
 After his father's retirement from the United States Navy, McPherson and his family lived in Newton, Kansas.
+He enlisted in the navy after graduating high school.

+Career

-He enlisted in the United States Navy after graduating high school.
-McPherson then worked for Intel Corporation in Rio Rancho, New Mexico.
-McPherson later taught at Rapid City Christian School, and served as pastor of the Real Life Church in Rapid City since 2010.
-He was elected to the South Dakota House of Representatives in 2017, as a Republican from District 32.
+After leaving the navy, McPherson worked for Intel in Rio Rancho, New Mexico.
+He later taught at Rapid City Christian School and worked as pastor of the Real Life Church in Rapid City.
+He was elected to the South Dakota House of Representatives in 2017 as a Republican.

+In the 2018 elections, McPherson and Scyller Borglum earned the Republican Party's nomination for the 32nd district's two seats, even though McPherson had died of cancer.
+Governor Dennis Daugaard appointed Borglum to fill McPherson's vacant seat on August 8.

+Personal life

 In February 2017, McPherson was diagnosed with cancer.
 He died on April 26, 2018, in Rapid City, South Dakota.

-In the 2018 elections, McPherson and Scyller Borglum earned the Republican Party's nomination for the 32nd district's two seats, even though McPherson had died of cancer.
-Governor Dennis Daugaard appointed Borglum to fill McPherson's vacant seat on August 8.